 Overall, we felt happy and pampered during our stay in Luljetta’s Hanging Gardens and Spa in Antipolo.
 We’ll recommend it as a great option for a staycation in Antipolo in a heartbeat!

-- From Megamall or Cubao, ride a van or jeep to Antipolo.
+• From Megamall or Cubao: Ride a van or jeep to Antipolo.
 Get off at Ynares Sports Arena or Antipolo Church.
-Then charter a tricycle to Pinto Art Museum.

 As for us, we rode a private car from Alabang to Antipolo via C6.
-It took us 1.5 hours (2 hours on the return drive), which isn’t too bad given that it was a Friday.
+It took us 1.5 hours (2 hours on the return drive).
+It wasn’t too bad given that we went on a Friday.
+Going via EDSA would be slower due to traffic.

 - Hanging Gardens Getaway: P1750